rlhjansen/InfoViz-StudyMaterial/README.md

 ### TODO:

+- invite only dropbox with downloaded papers, links to papers in that dropbox for papers that cannot be retrieved without acces token

 For some papers there are no links yet.
 Please focus on open acces version, or a download URL, as institutionally accessible URLS require [**CASA**](https://scholarlykitchen.sspnet.org/2018/01/22/identity-everything/) tokens (you can check this in the URL), e.g.:

 https://science.sciencemag.org/content/sci/290/5500/2319.full.pdf? **casa_token=** pKDy49Xls8kAAAAA:PET9ukk-U1KpCHchQgMoYDTdIjmHFW0PhrufsVxidHJMsYfZZZfkHUNm8J_dEvJLDQ6EBUoQ4764D9a3